Travel on TfL

 Once authorised by RST, take the form together with your Staff Travel Card and Oyster card to a London Underground station, where a member of staff in the booking hall can set the Privilege rate discount on your Oyster card.
-You will need to ask the staff to set the ‘Priv All Rail’ discount as that is what it is called by TfL.
-It is ‘Priv All Rail’ for staff and child dependants and ‘Priv All Rail N’ for spouses/partners.
+You will need to ask the TfL staff to set the ‘Priv All Rail’ discount for staff and child dependants and ‘Priv All Rail N’ discount for spouses/partners.

-If you don’t, once the discount expires, you will be charged the full pay as you go fare instead of the Privilege rate fare.
+If you don’t update the discount each year, once the discount expires, you will be charged the full pay as you go fare instead of the Privilege rate fare.

 You can still buy single Privilege rate cash fares for travel on LU services at National Rail stations, but these fares are more expensive than pay as you go fares.
 If you’re buying a ticket for travel between two stations across Zone 1, for example, you should ask for a London Terminals to Zone U1* London ticket.